aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 Yes, currently customers can upgrade from whatever version they have deployed to the latest Accelerator version.
 There is no requirement to perform sequential upgrades.
 In fact, we strongly discourage sequential upgrades.

+### 1.4.2.
+After upgrading to v1.3.0, I get the error "There were errors while comparing the configuration changes:" when I update the config file?

+In v1.3.0 we added protections to allow customers to verify the scope of impact of their intended changes to the configuration file.
+In v1.3.0 and above, the state machine does not allow changes to the config file (other than new accounts) without providing the `scope` parameter.
+Please refer to section 2 of the `Accelerator Configuration File Customization` [Guide](../installation/customization-index.md#2-new-state-machine-behaviour) for more details.

 ## 1.5.
 Support Concerns

 ### 1.5.1.
 The Accelerator is written in CDK and deploys CloudFormation, does this restrict the Infrastructure as Code (IaC) tools that I can use?